userguide-galaxea/Product_User_Guide/docs/Guide/A1/Hardware_Guide.md

 #### Attaching
-Here it shows how to attach gripper to A1.
+Here it shows how to attach gripper to Galaxea A1.
 To remove them, simply reverse these steps.

 <div style="text-align: center;">
     <img src="../assets/A1_attaching_g1.png" alt="A1_attaching_g1" width="680">